-I now investigate the correlation between two information shocks and mentoring decisions.
-The first is the assignment of a startup to a Small Group Meeting (SGM) by CDL organizers.
-During these sessions, the assigned mentors receive additional information about the startup, which might influences their decision-making in the subsequent public session where all mentors make their mentoring decisions.
-The second shock is for startups that have an existing mentor absent in the public session.
-When existing mentors are absent, there is a reduced amount of information available to other mentors in the room.
-This happens because mentors typically share their information about their mentee with all other mentors in the public meeting.
-Therefore, the absence of mentors can serve as a negative shock to the availability of information for that specific startup.
-I investigate the correlation between mentors subsequent mentorship decisions and these shocks by estimating the following linear models:
+To investigate the impact of information shocks on mentoring decisions, I exploit two exogenous information shocks.
+The first is a positive information shock by the assignment of a startup to a Small Group Meeting (SGM) by CDL organizers.
+During these sessions, the assigned mentor receives additional information about the startup, which then influences their decision-making in the subsequent public session where all mentors make their mentoring decisions.
+The second information shock is for startups that have an existing mentor absent in the public session.
+When existing mentors are absent, there is a reduced amount of information available to other mentors in the room since these absent mentors typically share their insights and evaluations.
+Therefore, the absence of mentors serves as a negative information shock.
+I investigate how mentors respond to these information shocks by estimating the following linear models